Measurement & analytics

 Making use of tools like Meta’s Aggregated Event Measurement and Apple’s Private Click Measurement can give you useful data, while remaining compliant with privacy measures like LTP.

-4. Contextual User Targeting
+4. Contextual user targeting

 Connect with top-of-funnel users with contextual user targeting.
 Contextual advertising helps boost brand awareness without compromising user privacy.